hheinzer/teal/README.md

 | 512^3 | 256   | 2h 47m 41.0s | 2.11    | 105.3          |
 | 512^3 | 512   | 1h 31m 3.0s  | 3.88    | 96.9           |
 | 512^3 | 1024  | 44m 52.6s    | 7.87    | 98.3           |

-## Documentation

-For now, there is no dedicated documentation.
-In my opinion, function and variable names together with inline comments and docstrings should be enough to understand what's going on.
-If there is enough interest in the project, I'll invest time into proper documentation.

 ## Contributing